 output.elasticsearch: # Array of hosts to connect to. hosts: ["http://es-mon-1:9200", "http://es-mon2:9200"] # Optional protocol and basic auth credentials. #protocol: "https" #username: "elastic" #password: "changeme"

 If you configured the monitoring cluster to use encrypted communications, you must access it via HTTPS.
 For example, use a

 The Elasticsearch monitoring features use ingest pipelines, therefore the cluster that stores the monitoring data must have at least one ingest node.

-If the Elasticsearch security features are enabled on the monitoring cluster, you must provide a valid user ID and password so that Metricbeat can send metrics successfully:
+Elastic security.
+The Elastic security features are enabled by default.
+You must provide a user ID and password so that Metricbeat can send metrics successfully:

 Create a user on the monitoring cluster that has the

 If you’re using index lifecycle management, the remote monitoring user requires additional privileges to create and read indices.
 For more information, see

 passwordsettings to the Elasticsearch output information in the Metricbeat configuration file.